- Career Center

 LearningExpress Library Complete and Job & Career Accelerator assists in job seekers with exam preparation, including the California Basic Educational Skills Test(CBEST), California Subject Examinations for Teachers (CSET), California Real Estate, Salesperson exam prep, and the California Police Officer Exam.
 Learning Express Library Complete & Job Accelerator provides tools for resume building, interviewing, and job seeking.
 This resource also supplies tools for earning a high school equivalency diploma in California.
 Offers video courses to help Californians build computer literacy skills.

 LinkedIn Learning Focuses on the skills needed to land jobs that are currently in-demand (based on workforce and labor market data, the future of work predictions, and current trends.)
-It provides professional certificates that can be added to a LinkedIn profile.
+It provides professional certificates and continuing education units (CEUs) that can be added to a LinkedIn profile.
 To access this resource, enter your library card number and PIN (Last Name).

 Vet Now features live online assistance, resume lab help, and wide range of academic tools to help job seekers and veterans reach their goals.